How to Apply for an SBIR Contract

-- Phase I Technical Criteria
+- Technical Approach

 If the proposal is selected for funding, the small business will be contacted by EPA’s Contracts Office.
 If the proposal is not funded, the applicant will receive a declination letter.
-All applicants will receive a copy of their peer review results.

 Feasibility Study for 6 Months - $100K (Phase I)